 C. bitriangularis.
 White; thorax with six, elytra each with nine, black spots.
+Inhabits N.W. territory.

-Body above white; vertex black, the colour extending downwards in a point near each eye; thorax with six large black subquadrate spots, placed by threes in two triangles, one on each side of the middle, the two inner spots of each triangle sometimes confluent; scutel black; elytra, each with nine spots, placed as follows; one, large subquadrate; two small; one large oblong; two small; two, the exterior one elongated; one small, transverse; beneath black; feet vellowish-white.
+Body above white; vertex black, the colour extending downwards in a point near each eye; thorax with six large, black, sub-quadrate spots, placed by threes in two triangles, one on each side of the middle, the two inner spots of each triangle sometimes confluent; scutel black; elytra each with nine spots, placed as follows; one large sub-quadrate; two small; one large oblong; two small; two, the exterior one elongated; one small, transverse; beneath black; feet yellowish-white.

-Length more than one-tenth of an inch.
+Length more than $\frac{1}{10}$ of an inch.

-ORDER ORTHOPTERA.
+Order ORTHOPTERA.

-SPECTRUM, Stoll.
+SPECTRUM.-STOLL.
 Lam.

 S. femoratum.
-Apterous; intermediate thighs dilated, angulated, and with the posterior thighs armed with a spine near the tip.
+Apterous; intermediate thighs dilated, angulated, and, with the posterior thighs, armed with a spine near the tip.
+Inhabits United States.

-Body greenish-brown, without any rudiments of hemelytra; head yellowish with three dilated fuscous vittæ; antennæ elongated, brown; anterior thighs unarmed, simple, bright green; tibia dull green, tip and tarsus testaceous; intermediate thighs dilated, angulated, pale ochreous, annulated with brown, the inferior angulated lines slightly serrated; a prominent, piceous, acute, robust spine beneath near the tip; tibia greenish, slightly serrated on the inner side; tarsus testaceous; posterior thighs brownish, ochreous, with a prominent, piceous, acute, robust spine near the tip, beneath.

-Length about three inches.
+Body greenish-brown, without even rudiments of hemelytra; head yellowish, with three dilated fuscous vitta; antennæ elongated, brown; anterior thighs unarmed, simple, bright green; tibia dull green; tip and tarsus testaceous; intermediate thighs dilated, angulated, pale ocraceous, annulated with brown, the inferior angulated lines slightly serrated; a prominent, piceous, acute, robust spine beneath, near the tip; tibia greenish, slightly serrated on the inner side; tarsus testaceous; posterior thighs brownish ocraceous, with a prominent, piceous, acute, robust spine near the tip, beneath; tibia greenish slightly serrate on the inner side.
+Length about 3 inches.

-A specimen occurred at the Falls of Niagara on a Hickory tree, (Carya,) and I formerly obtained one near the Missouri river.
+A specimen occurred at the Falls of Niagara, on a Hickory tree (Carga) and I formerly obtained one near the Missouri river.
 They are both males.

-ORDER HEMIPTERA.
+ORDER HEMPITERA.

-SCUTELLERA, Lam.
+SCUTELLERA-Lam.

-1. S. binotata.
-Head much arcuated, subtribbate at tip; a large cinereous spot on the humeral region.
+S. rinotata.
+Head much arquated, sub-trilobate at tip; a large cinereous spot on the humeral region.
+Inhabits N.W. territory.

-Body oval, yellowish-gray, varied with dusky; puncfured; punctures small, black; head longitudinally very much decurved, not forming a right line even on the vertex; fuscous, with three obsolete, dull fulvous vittæ; punctures dense, small, profound; two profound, very obvious, distinctly undulated impressed lines on the anterior twothirds of the head, the included space a little elevated, and at tip forming a small lobe; lateral edge concavely arcuated, forming a rounded lobe at the lateral tip; thorax, punctures rather smaller than those of the head; anterior half, excepting the lateral margin, unequal, fuscous, with three obsolete dull fulvous lines; posterior half abruptly a little elevated; lateral edge black, concavely arcuated before and convexly so behind; posterior angles slightly emarginated; scutel entirely concealing the tergum and the hemelytra, excepting a very small portion of the latter at base; basal disk dusky; a glabrous line extending to the tip and margined with dusky; a large cinereous semiorbicular spot in which are abbreviated black lines, extending from the humeral angle to the lateral middle; beneath covered with black punctures; feet black; knees and spot near the tip fulvous; tibia fulvous with black lines; tarsi black.

-Length more than one-fourth of an inch.
+Body oval, yellowish-gray, varied with dusky; punctured; punctures small black; head longitudinally very much decurved; not forming a right line even on the vertex; fuscous, with three obsolete, dull, fuscous vittæ; punctures dense, small, profound; two profound, very obvious, distinctly undulated, impressed lines on the anterior two-thirds of the head, the included space a little elevated, and at tip forming a small lobe; lateral edge concavely arguated, forming a rounded lobe at the lateral tip; thorax, punctures rather smaller than those of the head; anterior half, excepting the lateral margin, unequal, fuscous, with three obsolete, dull fulvous lines; posterior half abruptly a little elevated; lateral edge black, concavely arguated before, and convexly so behind; posterior angles slightly emarginated; scutel entirely concealing the tergum, and the hemelytra excepting a very small portion of the latter at base ; basal disk dusky ; a glabrous line extending to the tip, and margined with dusky; a large cinereous semi-orbicular spot in which are abbreviated black lines, extending from the humeral angle to the lateral middle; beneath covered with black punctures; feet black; knees and spot near the tip fulvous; tibia fulvous, with black lines; tarsi black.
+Length more than $\frac{1}{4}$ of an inch.

-This species may be distinguished by the curvature of

-the line of the head, and by the large spot on the humeral region.
+This species may be distinguished by the curvature of the line of the head, and by the large spot on the humeral region.

 2. S. æneifrons.
 Dull fulvous, varied with fuscous; head and two spots on the thorax brassy.
+Inhabits N.W. territory.